o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/_index.md

         ConstantBuffer<SomeStruct> m_unboundedArrayOfStructs[]; // GOOD.
 Unbounded array of Resource View type is ok.
 BUT, there are some restrictions.
     }
 ```
-To learn more about what are the limitations when declaring unbounded arrays, go here: [Binding Rules For Unbounded Arrays.](unbounded-arrays)
+To learn more about the limitations when declaring unbounded arrays, go to: [Binding Rules For Unbounded Arrays.](./unbounded-arrays)

-### <a name="partial"></a> Partial ShaderResourceGroup Definitions.
+### Partial ShaderResourceGroup Definitions.
-Before talking about `partial ShaderResourceGroup`, it's important to talk about [ShaderResourceGroupSemantic](srg-semantics), which is always required when declaring a `ShaderResourceGroup`.
+Before talking about partial SRGs, it's important to talk about SRG Semantics, which is always required when declaring a `ShaderResourceGroup`.
+Read about SRG Semantics in [Shader Resource Group Semantics](srg-semantics).
-Go to this section to read about [ShaderResourceGroupSemantic](srg-semantics).

-The `partial` keyword is useful to define parts of an SRG in different blocks.
-For example, across different files.
+Define a partial SRG by using `partial ShaderResourceGroup`.
+The `partial` keyword is useful to define parts of an SRG in different blocks (for example, across different files).
 This is a similar concept as partial classes in C#.
-There are no limits into how many `partial` blocks can be used to define an SRG.
+There are no limits on how many `partial` blocks can be used to define an SRG.

-There are only three requirements:
+There are three requirements for defining partial SRGs:
-1. When using `partial` to define an SRG block, all other SRG definition blocks, for the same SRG, must start with the `partial` keyword.
+1. When using `partial` to define an SRG block, all other SRG definition blocks within for the same SRG must also start with the `partial` keyword.
-2. For a given SRG, at least one `partial` SRG block must define the Shader Resource Group Semantic.
+2. For a given SRG, at least one `partial` SRG block must define the SRG Semantic.
-3. For a given SRG, if the Shader Resource Group Semantic is defined more than once across different `partial` blocks, they must refer to the same `ShaderResourceGroupSemantic`.
+3. For a given SRG, if the SRG Semantic is defined more than once across different `partial` blocks, then they must refer to the same SRG Semantic.

+{{< important >}}
+When AZSLc finds the first `partial ShaderResourceGroup` block, it will use it as the unified point of emission for all the data of a given SRG across all partial blocks.
+The main recommendation that comes out of this rule, is that any globally defined struct, or class that may be referenced by a partial SRG block must be defined before the first partial block for the SRG in question.
+{{< /important >}}

 **Example: Using the partial keyword**
 ```cpp
     ShaderResourceGroupSemantic PerPass